villesepp/villesepp/README.md

 👀 I’m interested in coding, Blender and game develpment in general

-🌱 I’m currently learning C, Blender and things related to game development
+🌱 I’m currently studying the C programming language

 📫 How to reach me: ville (dot) seppanen (at) gmail (dot) com